 Older drivers can often be more cautious and considerate when they're driving – they typically have many years of experience.
-But they may also need to take more care on the road, as vision, a and responses can be affected by age.
+But they may also need to take more care on the road, as vision, hearing and responses can be affected by age.

 What can you do to stay safe on the road as an older driver?

 - Use medication correctly, and know how it could affect your driving.